US STOCKS-Wall St slumps as weak China data stokes growth fears

 By Tanya Agrawal

-Sept 1 Wall Street slumped more than 2 percent on Tuesday, pushing all three major indexes into the red for the year, after weak data from China escalated fears that the slowdown in the world's second-largest economy will constrain global growth.
+Sept 1 Wall Street slumped on Tuesday, pushing all three major indexes into negative territory for the year, after weak factory data from China heightened fears of a slowdown in the world's second-largest economy and its effect on global growth.

-The sell off was broad.
-All 10 major S&P sectors were lower between 1.8 and 3.4 percent.
-All 30 Dow components were down between 1.5 and 4 percent.
+Energy stocks led the fall, with the S&P energy index declining 3.6 percent.
+The weak China data pushed down oil prices more than 4 percent, snapping three days of gains.
+Chevron and Exxon were down about 4 percent.

+Data showed that China's manufacturing sector shrank at its fastest pace in three years.
+The country's manufacturing Purchasing Managers' Index (PMI) fell to 49.7 in August from 50.0 in July.

+"The PMI was below 50, which is a psychologically important level and puts into real focus the fact that China is contracting," said Joe Rundle, a senior sales trader at ETX Capital.

-Data early on Tuesday showed that China's manufacturing sector shrank at its fastest pace in three years in August.
-Later in the day, data showed that the pace of growth in the U.S. manufacturing sector slowed in August to its weakest in over two years.
+Factory data in the United States was also weak.
+The pace of growth in the U.S. manufacturing sector slowed in August to its weakest in over two years, according to the Institute for Supply Management.

 Adding to the nervousness, International Monetary Fund head Christine Lagarde said global economic growth was now likely to be weaker than had been expected just a few months ago.